andrewCluey/playbooks/README.md

 The master playbooks can be found Within the .\playbooks directory.

 ### Re-usable Playbooks
 Within the windows directory of this repository you will find several re-usable playbooks for Windows hosts.
-These have bene designed to be generic so that they can be easily re-used, either within 'master' playbooks (using the 'import_playbook' parameter), or the content can be copied into your own playbook and edited to fit your own requirements.
+These have been created as generic as possible.

 Additional detail on what each playbook does can be found in the .yml file itself.

 The intention is that this directory becomes a library of re-usable content that can be referred back to for future use.
 When adding a re-usuable playbook, try to pick a descriptive name for the file.
 For example, dotnet4.yml will install .net core framework 4.5.

 ## Ansible Overview